 - 6. Obtaining insurance coverage for the Transmission & Distribution (T&D) plant on the market at a cost-effective rate continues to be a challenge.
 As such, the Company established a Self- Insurance Fund as a vehicle to mitigate losses in the event of catastrophic events.
-As at June 30, 2023, the Fund balance was EC\$49.8M.
+As at September 30, 2023, the Fund balance was EC\$46.9M.
 The Company has access to a standby credit facility of EC\$10.0M to meet any emergency asset restoration costs should the need arise.
-The Net Book Value of the T&D assets was EC\$168.1M at the end of June 2023.
+The Net Book Value of the T&D assets was EC\$170.1M at the end of September 2023.
 Although the Company's contribution to the Self Insurance Fund is deemed to be adequate, the fund would not be sufficient to cover a total loss of its T&D infrastructure.
-This risk is considered high but stable.
+This risk is considered moderate but stable.
 The Company has secured parametric insurance cover to further reduce its risk exposure to a catastrophic event. - 7.
-With a new regulatory framework, the threat of loss of sales due to the introduction of renewables and competition for generation is likely; however, at the current rate of growth of renewables, this threat appears to be low but increasing with the reform underway to the regulatory environment.
+With a new regulatory framework, the threat of loss of sales due to the introduction of renewables and competition for generation is likely; however, at the current rate of growth of renewables, this threat appears to be low but increasing with the regulatory reform process underway.
 Although this risk is considered low, uncertain events such as the price of fuel, the cost of renewable technology, government policy and the tariff regime, can increase the risk within a short period. - 8.
-The Company faces the risk of high and aging trade receivables due to the adverse impact of inflation and international supply chain disruption.
+The Company faces the risk of high and aging trade receivables due to the adverse impact of inflation.
 Accounts continue to be monitored closely on an on-going basis to manage this risk.
 This risk is considered to be moderate.
 Risk mitigation actions being taken by management have been effective at reducing this risk.
-Although receivables are increasing, the aging has improved.
 This risk is considered to be stable. - 9.
 The Company utilizes Return on Equity as one of the measures of its performance.
 As shareholders' equity increases and profit levels remain fairly constant, the Company is faced with the risk of continued diminishing Return on Equity.
 Through its Strategic Business Plan, the Company plans to develop and implement initiatives that optimize cost of operations and create new business opportunities, as a means of mitigating this risk.
 This risk is considered to be stable. - 10.
 System Losses, specifically due to electricity theft, continue to be a concern for the Company, given the implications for unrecognized revenues and ultimately reduced shareholder returns.
 This risk is low and does not show any sign of increasing. - 11.
 The fallout from industrial action can affect the Company's reputation and by extension that of the country, with regards to foreign direct investment.
 Employee engagement and staff relations continue to be a priority in the Company's annual work plan.
 Until all union negotiations and outstanding issues are satisfactorily concluded, the risk of industrial action continues to be high but stable.